If you’re considering buying furniture, you’re probably wondering what the best way to finance furniture is.

 You might be able to score an awesome deal on used furniture that will hold you over until you can save enough to pay for the furniture you want in cash.

-You could also ask to borrow money from friends or family, but realize you’re risking your relationship if you miss a payment or spend money in ways they wouldn’t approve of before you repay the person.
+You could also ask to borrow money from friends or family.
+Before you do, realize you’re risking your relationship if you miss a payment or spend money in ways they wouldn’t approve of before you repay the person.

 How to Compare Your Furniture Financing Options